kusdhruvUpennGit/NSYNC_project_website/README.md

     PD5 = 0, PD6 = 1: Motor 1 reverses.<br>
 •Coasting and Braking:<br>
     Motors can be set to coast (no movement) or brake (immediate stop) by configuring the H-Bridge logic.<br>

-4. Buttons and Additional Inputs<br>
+Buttons and Additional Inputs:<br>
-Buttons for User Control:<br>

 •PB4 (Button B): Used for toggling between starting and stopping the robot.<br>
  The button is connected with a pull-up resistor to avoid floating input values.<br>
  Pressing the button sets the corresponding input to logic low (0), triggering the desired functionality in the firmware.<br>